-Allow the stove to reach operating temperature (approximately one hour), before turning on the fan.
-If the fan is turned on too quick, the increased airflow from the fan will cool the firebox and affect the combustion efficiency during start-up.
+If you have purchased and installed and optional fan (blower), allow the stove to reach operating temperature (approximately one hour), before turning on the fan.
+The increased airflow from the fan will cool the firebox and affect the start-up combustion efficiency if the fan is turned on too quick.